bobverity/rmaverick/README.md

 We will also run the simulated data through the admixture model, partly to explore how this model differs in implementation from the simpler no-admixture model, and partly to test whether *rmaverick* can detect that this model is incorrect based on the model evidence.

 We start by creating a new parameter set, this time under the admixture model and with the parameter alpha free to be estimated by the MCMC.
-Alpha controls the level of admixture, with larger values indicating a greater probability of inheriting genes from multiple populations (we arrive back at the no-admixture model when alpha is zero).
+Alpha controls the level of admixture, with larger values indicating a greater probability of inheriting genes from multiple populations, and arriving back at the no-admixture model when alpha equals zero.

 ``` r
 myproj <- new_set(myproj, name = "incorrect model (admixture)", admix_on = TRUE, estimate_alpha = TRUE)